fmalina/revisions-blocl/activism/nhsforsale.md

 against the wishes of the vast majority of voters.

-The biggest myth has been that the NHS is expensive and inefficient leading to the useful and inevitable conclusion that ‘it can’t go on like this’.
+The biggest myth has been that the NHS is expensive and inefficient leading to the useful and inevitable conclusion that ‘it can't go on like this’.

 This part of the book takes the myths one by one and exposes them for what they are – convenient lies to conceal the continued attempts by an alliance of